- Brand Positioning

 The official editorial style manual for Oregon State University communications is The Associated Press Stylebook.
 The book is easy to use and is a storehouse of good information about grammar and usage.
 It covers most questions campus writers will have about style issues.
+An online subscription to the AP Stylebook is recommended, which includes a summary of recent style changes.
 All university units are expected to follow AP style.

 Style also requires a good dictionary for spelling and usage issues not covered in the AP Stylebook.
 The AP-recommended dictionary is Webster's New World College Dictionary, online at m-w.com.
 In most cases, the first spelling choice listed in the dictionary should be used.

 Posters, flyers, advertisements and other notices for all campus events must include an accommodations for disabilities statement at the bottom: Accommodations for disabilities may be made by contacting 541-737-XXXX or email@example.com.
 When appropriate, use: Accommodations for disabilities or dietary restrictions may be made by contacting 541-737-XXXX or firstname.lastname@example.org.
 It is up to the event organizer to provide the phone number and email address for coordinating accommodations requests.
 See Accessibility Guidelines for Event Advertisements.

 All printed materials must include the following accommodations for disabilities statement: This publication will be made available in an accessible alternative format upon request.
 Please contact [sponsoring department contact name], 541-737-XXXX or email@example.com.